wearerandom/wearerandom.github.io/_posts/2017-10-17-raspberry-pineapple.md

 <p>Once logged in we can install modules from its tab.
 Modules list and their installation were scripted to be as transparent as possible, checking for updated versions on their repositories.</p>

-<p>A RPi3 has built-in WiFi capabilities, so it's enough to lift up an open AP routing it through Bettercap. <a target="_blank" href="https://cnhv.co/696b">Bettercap</a> will intercept the POST queries and will perform the <a target="_blank" href="https://github.com/moxie0/sslstrip">sslstrip</a> downgrade when avaiable.</p>
+<p>A RPi3 has built-in WiFi capabilities, so it's enough to lift up an open AP routing it through <a target="_blank" href="https://cnhv.co/696b">Bettercap</a>.
+Bettercap will intercept the POST queries and will perform the <a target="_blank" href="https://github.com/moxie0/sslstrip">sslstrip</a> downgrade when avaiable.</p>